mhaseebaslam/javascript-for-beginner/README.md

    - Setting up your environment
    - Basics of software development
 2. **Variables, Conditionals, Loops, and Arrays**:
-   - Fundamental programming concepts with exercises.
+   - Fundamental programming concepts with tasks.
 3. **Methods and Functions**:
-   - Functions, strings, math methods, and quizzes.
+   - Functions, strings, and math methods.

 ## Useful Links